-This one skillet salmon from Half Baked Harvest is just as impressive as it is easy to prepare!
-In under 30 minutes you can pull together this garlicky, creamy dish.
+This one-skillet salmon from Half-Baked Harvest is just as impressive as it is easy to prepare!
+In under 30 minutes, you can pull together this garlicky, creamy dish.
 Serve with crusty bread or over steamed rice to sop up the delicious sauce.

-This Goodtaste original makes taco night even easier with a family-style casserole and John Soules Foods’ pre-seasoned and ready-to-eat chicken fajita strips.
+This Goodtaste original makes taco night even easier with a family-style casserole featuring John Soules Foods’ pre-seasoned and ready-to-eat chicken fajita strips.
 The one-pan dinner can be customized with whatever toppings you’re craving (or have on hand in your fridge!).

 Skirt steak is a great inexpensive cut of beef that’s perfect for a quick weeknight meal!
-Bon Appetit says you can make the chow with just about any fruit, and while you can substitute another pepper for the traditional Scotch bonnet, we highly recommend you bring the heat.
+Bon Appétit says you can make the chow with just about any fruit, and while you can substitute another pepper for the traditional Scotch bonnet, we highly recommend you bring the heat.

-This umami-rich shrimp dinner from Food & Wine magazine is ideal for weeknight cooking.
+This umami-rich shrimp dinner from Food & Wine is ideal for weeknight cooking.
 The slightly sweet honey-garlic marinade doubles as a finishing sauce for the shrimp.

-These taquitos are crunchy without the added fat from deep frying.
-Crisp them in the oven at a high temp or pop in the airfryer!
-Chocolate for Basil uses lentils here for a meat-free dinner, but black beans or chickpeas would be good, too.
+These taquitos are crunchy without the added fat from deep-frying.
+Crisp them in the oven at a high temp or pop in the air fryer!
+Chocolate for Basil uses lentils here for a meat-free dinner, but black beans or chickpeas would be good too.

 Use up your last bits of fresh summer vegetables for this dish from PureWow.
 If you have an Italian grocery store nearby, pick up a jar of chickpeas instead of using canned.
 Theo Randall, the recipe developer, says they are much tastier and perfectly cooked already, so less time for you!